The Partisan Divide on COVID-19 DeathsTagged:

 Gaba went on to summarize this result in a simple bar chart, for those who find mulitple time courses too confusing:

-The Twitter commentariat was even more put out about this than me:
+The Twitter commentariat was even more put out about this than me (which is saying something):

 Now you know why you’re so often hearing the phrase “GOP death cult”: when your tribal identity pushes you to actions that kill you and your fellow tribe members, it’s time to change tribes.